irmen/prog8/docs/source/syntaxreference.rst

         <subroutines>
     }

-The <blockname> must be a valid identifier or can be completely omitted.
+The <blockname> must be a valid identifier.
-In that case the <address> is required to tell the compiler to put the block at a certain position in memory.
-Otherwise it would be impossible to access its contents.
 The <address> is optional.
-It must be a valid memory address such as ``$c000``.
+If specified it must be a valid memory address such as ``$c000``.
+It's used to tell the compiler to put the block at a certain position in memory.
 Also read :ref:`blocks`.
 Here is an example of a code block, to be loaded at ``$c000``::

 	~ main $c000 {